RRnitesh/7thSchoolManagement/README.md

-#school smart result generation and student preformance prediction system
+# school smart result generation and student preformance prediction system

+this is changed by main